biglioncoding/gui-keepass2/README.md

 mkdir /home/dude/keepass.data
 echo 192.168.0.1 > /home/dude/keepass/IP
 init.sh /home/dude/keepass /home/dude/keepass.data

+** You can put your existing database file in database_dir ** DO NOT set IP address other than your localhost, otherwise, face the risk of interception

+# Run

+Simply:

+docker start KeePass2

 # Note:
 1. Of course, you must have a running X Windows and xhost +